 The Cost of Pharmaceutical Waste in Healthcare

-Beyond monthly disposal costs in dollars, poor training in healthcare can result in other costs that can negatively impact your organization.
+Beyond monthly disposal costs in dollars, poor medical waste training in healthcare can result in other costs that can negatively impact your organization.
 Some of these costs include:

 - Lack of Program Buy-In.
 Results in staff confusion, program deficiencies, and regulatory compliance issues.
 If staff members aren’t on board, the pharmaceutical waste program won’t be successful.

 - Collecting More Than What’s Required.
 Increases disposal and labor costs, and creates discrepancies with existing program policies.

 - Lack of Competency.
 Staff members are unable to perform their primary job functions because they haven’t received proper, comprehensive training.

 - Unsuccessful Program Roll-Out.
 Leads to reputation tarnish, lack of credibility, wasted time, and potentially losing talented resources due to frustration.

 When developing a program to educate your staff about pharmaceutical waste management, it’s important to understand that most training programs tend to lose some steam once implemented.
 Reducing cost in a sustainable way is difficult and often requires some upfront investment.

 Most institutions will ultimately be forced to move onto the next compliance project or safety-related challenge.
 So when developing an education program, it’s critical to fill the pipeline with updates to modify and grow an existing pharmaceutical program.
 It’s also important to audit the program annually to identify compliance gaps and build on previous enhancements.